danielgospodinow/danielgospodinow.com/content/interests.md

 After a couple of months after my departure from Chaos Group, I successfully landed a position as a junior software engineer at [Bosch](https://bosch.io/).
 At this workplace, I've learned a lot, I really enjoyed working on the multiple projects that I took part in, and I loved my colleagues.
 I felt that Bosch gave me an environment in which I experienced a very rapid career progress.
 I felt that I'm important and this really motivated me to push my limits to deliver outstanding results in all fields that I took part in.
 Also, I managed to quickly establish an amazing visibility in the whole office due to my multiple attendances of company activities - public meetings, sample company projects, and more.
 I had an absolutely marvellous experience as an employee there.

-As of now, I work for [SAP](https://www.sap.com/), a world-known German multinational software corporation, a market leader in end-to-end enterprise application software, and a top cloud company with 200 million users worldwide.
-I'm part of a team that's working on a complex product which is a cloud-native, open-source project crucial for SAP and for the whole open-source community.
-The technology stack includes Go, GraphQL, Docker, Kubernetes, Istio, Kiali, Prometheus, Grafana, PostgreSQL, and many morе modern and open-source tools and technologies.
-I absolutely love my team - they're all young, motivated, and quite helpful.
-I've only dreamed for such a wonderful workplace.
+Then, a really nice opportunity came up for me.
+I went to work for [SAP](https://www.sap.com/), a world-known German multinational software corporation, a market leader in end-to-end enterprise application software.
+I was part of a team that was working on a complex, cloud-native, open-source project crucial for SAP's cloud platform.
+The technology stack included Go, GraphQL, Docker, Kubernetes, Istio, Kiali, Prometheus, Grafana, PostgreSQL, and many morе modern and open-source tools and technologies.
+I absolutely loved my team - they were all young, motivated, and quite helpful.

+Fast forward two years later, I got an even better opportunity!
+A friend of mine introduced me to Confluent - the young, fresh, Silicon Valley-based company that's composed of one of the most skilled software engineers in the industry.
+One great thing about Confluent is that they are extensively involved in the development and use of Apache Kafka - the industry standard event streaming software.
+Confluent, in short, offers a proprietary Kafka SaaS solution and a whole ecosystem around it - ksqlDB, Schema Registry, etc. Fun fact, the company is founded by some of the engineers that were part of the development of Kafka in LinkedIn.
+So another great thing about Confluent is that they offered me a relocation to London!
+I can't describe with words the excitement that I felt when they invited me to be part of the company because I've always wished to relocate to the West for a while - and what better place for that than London, right?
+So here I am.
+I'm part of Confluent's core Kafka teams that develop features for the proprietary Confluent fork.
+We develop a product that enables Confluent's Kafka clusters to rebalance themselves whenever the brokers inside experience uneven load distribution.
+Up until now, I'm loving it!

-#### Qbaware
+### Qbaware

 On the 4th of September 2020, I decided to make the first move in creating my own commecrial brand - [Qbaware](https://github.com/qbaware).
 There, I plan to develop both commercial and open-source projects.